nmrih/source-game/README.md

 ##No More Room in Hell

 No More Room in Hell is a Half-Life 2 Source Mod.
 This repository is for submitting bugs and issues.
+If you have a more general problem (ex: I don't know how to play this game), please go to our [Help & Support forum](http://www.nomoreroominhell.com/forums/index.php?showforum=57).

 ##Reporting Issues